In this article, we will see the pre-handling of loaded files, before they are sent to print.

 - Zoom selected objects: It is the same as the previous one but only shows the selected items.

 - Zoom roll width: This is used to view the whole working area on the screen.

 - Zoom printer width: This is used to view the screen the whole width of the printer.

 The guidelines are lines that can be placed in any position in the design, and there may be as many as required.
 To create guidelines, either horizontal or vertical, click on the design rulers…

 ….and drag the cursor to the desired position.

 To delete a guide, select it and drag it out of the working screen.
 The guidelines are especially useful to align various designs on the same horizontal or vertical line.
 The context menu of the guidelines in the ruler bar is accessed by mouse right-clicking over the ruler bar.

 - The context menu in the ruler bar allows you to activate the guidelines magnetism.

 - When an object comes close to a guideline, and if the 'Activate Guidelines' option is activated, this object will attach itself to the guideline closest to it.

-- The option 'Adjust' opens a new window that allows to adjust the guide numerically.
+- The option 'Adjust' opens a new window that allows you to adjust the guide numerically.
 You can adjust the guides to a specific numerical position, or add and remove guides.
 To modify the position of a guideline, click over the value of the position and introduce the new value.
 To add horizontal or vertical guidelines, click the 'Add' button, and introduce the position directly on the list of guidelines.
-To eliminate any guide line from the list, select it and press the Del button on the keyboard.
-The Snap to guidelines option activates or de-activates their magnetism.
+To eliminate any guideline from the list, select it and press the Del button on the keyboard.
+The Snap to Guidelines option activates or de-activates their magnetism.